Events Search and Views Navigation

 Jim Kweskin is probably best known as a singer and bandleader.
 He also created one of the bedrock guitar styles of the folk revival, adapting the ragtime-blues fingerpicking of artists like Blind Boy Fuller to the more complex chords of pop and jazz.
 He has maintained a remarkably consistent musical vision since his jug band days, continuing to explore traditional folk and blues with the sophisticated sensibility of a jazz musician and jazz with the communal simplicity of a folk…Find out more »

-Variety Night presents special guest Ed Munter and his great originals performed with guitar and harmonica, plus as always our talented sign-ups to fill out the bill.
-This month we will begin taking sign-ups for Variety Night on Sunday, March 4 at 1pm.
+Variety Night (Hosted by that Mandell guy since 1974) presents special guest Kris Light and her great originals and cover tunes, plus as always our talented sign-ups to fill out the bill.
+This month we will begin taking sign-ups for Variety Night on Sunday, October 7 at 1pm.
 Sign-ups are taken until all eight slots have been filled.
 Variety Night-See it or be it.
 Do it or review it.
 A fun night out.Find out more »

 Please note all shows start at 8pm and doors open at 7:30pm unless indicated otherwise.
 People who already have their tickets (purchased them in advance) get in first when doors open at 7:30 pm.
 After the people who already have their tickets are admitted any remaining tickets will go on sale.

 Please note that taking photos or any other type of recording is not allowed during performances at Boulevard Music.